Insurance discovery checks

 }

-Stedi’s synchronous response to the Insurance Discovery Check endpoint can take up to 120 seconds to return, though it’s often faster.
+Stedi's synchronous response to the Insurance Discovery Check endpoint can take up to 120 seconds, though it's often faster (typically 3.5-12 seconds).

 The synchronous response can have one of two status values: